YahooArchive/YaraParser/README.md

 # Yara K-Beam Arc-Eager Dependency Parser

 This project is implemented by [Mohammad Sadegh Rasooli](www.cs.columbia.edu:/~rasooli) during his internship in Yahoo! labs.
 For more details, see the technical details.
+The parse can be trained on any syntactic dependency treebank with Conll'06 format and can parse sentences.
+It can also parse partial sentences.

 ## Performance and Speed on WSJ/Penn Treebank
 __Performance__ really depends on the quality of POS taggers.
 In academic papers, researchers try n-way jackknifing for training a very optimized POS tagger.
 I basically used the best off-the-shelf POS tagging model from [Stanford POS tagger](http://nlp.stanford.edu/software/tagger.shtml) (which is not as optimized as doing n-way jackknifing) with [Penn2Malt](http://stp.lingfil.uu.se/~nivre/research/Penn2Malt.html) conversion.
 The best unlabeled accuracy on the dev file was 93.10 (91.96 labeled, 49.29 exact match) and with that model I got 92.70 (91.66 labeled, 46.85 exact match) on the test data.
 All the settings that I used were defaults with 64 beams.